AbductiveLearning/ABLkit/docs/Intro/Basics.rst

 specialized metrics derived from base class ``BaseMetric``), outline methods for evaluating model quality from a data perspective.

-**Learning** part is responsible for the construction, deployment, and training of machine learning models.
-In this part, the class ``ABLModel`` is the central class that encapsulates the machine learning model, which may incorporate models such as those based on Scikit-learn or a neural network framework using constructed by class ``BasicNN``.
+**Learning** part focuses on the construction, deployment, and training of machine learning models.
+The class ``ABLModel`` is the central class that encapsulates the machine learning model, adaptable to various frameworks, including those based on Scikit-learn or PyTorch neural networks constructed by the ``BasicNN`` class.

 **Reasoning** part is responsible for the construction of domain knowledge and performing reasoning.
 In this part, the class ``KBBase`` allows users to